Credit Island: Offerman's Island: 1868 - 1903

-Offerman's Island was part of Rockingham Township in Scott County, Iowa, United States.
+Offerman's Island was part of the Rockingham Township in Scott County, Iowa, United States.
 Before the purchase it was also named Suburban Island, Grand Island, and Manhattan Island.
 In 1901, it was sold to Claus Kuehl for $22,500.
 In 1903, it was renamed The Grand Isle.

 Suburban Island: 1904 - 1918?

-The island was purchased by private owners, renamed Suburban Island, and was used as a recreational spot for swimming and sports prior to World War I. The city of Davenport bought the island in 1918, and held a naming contest: Credit Island was the clear winner.
+The island was purchased in 1904 by private owners and renamed Suburban Island because of the railroad that ran to the island.
+It was used as a recreational spot for swimming and sports prior to World War I. The city of Davenport bought the island in 1918 and held a naming contest: Credit Island was the clear winner.
 A golf course eventually replaced the picnic grounds and swimming facilities.

-In the 1890s, amusement parks opened up on Campbell's Island, Prospect Park, and Black Hawk State Park on the Illinois side and Suburban Island and Schutzen Park on the Iowa side.
+In the 1890s, amusement parks opened up on Campbell's Island, Prospect Park and Black Hawk State Park on the Illinois side and Suburban Island and Schutzen Park on the Iowa side.

-In the fall of 1904, the name of Credit Island was changed to Suburban Island because of the railroad that ran to the island.
 In 1918, the City of Davenport bought the island.
-Davenport Park Board meeting minutes started being documented in 1918, and no mention of the amusement park was made so it likely was gone by then.
+Davenport Park Board meeting minutes started being documented in 1918 and no mention of the amusement park was made so it likely was gone by then.

 The island also had a Figure 8 roller coaster from 1905 until an unknown date.
 The amusement park existed until at least 1917.